ibm-cloud-docs/BlockStorage/replication.md

 {: #determinereplocationUI}
 {: ui}

-{{site.data.keyword.cloud}} data centers are paired into primary and remote combinations in every region worldwide.
+[{{site.data.keyword.cloud_notm}} data centers](/docs/overview?topic=overview-locations#data-centers) are paired into primary and remote combinations in every region worldwide.
 When you replicate data, consider the local data residency laws because moving data across borders can have legal implications.
-Replication across regions is not allowed.
+Replication across regions is not permitted.

-See Table 1 for the complete list of data center availability and replication targets within each region.
+The following table shows the data center codes within each region.

 | US | Latin America | Canada  | Europe  | Asia-Pacific  | Australia  |
 |----|---------------|---------|---------|---------------|------------|